larrywright/larrywright.me/content/photo/best-of-2018/index.md

   - src: "images/Storm-rolls-in.jpg"
     title: "A Storm Rolls In"
     params:
-      caption: "Watching a storm roll in during our Florida vacation"
+      caption: "Watching a storm roll in during our Florida vacation."
   - src: "images/Sunset-01.jpg"
     title: "Sunset - Part One"
     params: